isabella232/ContactAngle/README.md

  ----------------------------------------------------------------

-This is a fork of https://github.com/AhmedAlratrout/ContactAngle-Curvature-Roughness (2017) The code is restructured and built on top of libvoxel (version 2020), and foam3xm -- minified (open)foam-extend library.
+This is a fork of https://github.com/AhmedAlratrout/ContactAngle-Curvature-Roughness (2017)

+The code is restructured and built on top of libvoxel (version 2020), and foam3xm -- minified (open)foam-extend library.
 This simplifies installation by removng the dependancy on official openfoam.
+The algorithm is kept identical to the original code.
 Additionally it provides further flexibility on the input image format through the use of the [libvoxel](src/libvoxel) library.

 Currently there is no `test` case developed for the ContactAngle code, so the make test below will not work here.